wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 You can use *api.edp.thomsreuters.com* EDP Gateway for the ```--auth_hostname``` and *amer-1.pricing.streaming.edp.thomsonreuters.com* ERT hostname for the ```--hostname``` parameters.
 The other optional parameters are explained in the README.txt file.

-Upon execution, you will be presented with authentication process via EDP Gateway REST API, then followed by initial WebSocket connection between the application and ERT in the Cloud.
+Upon execution, you will be presented with authentication process via EDP Gateway REST API, then followed by initial WebSocket connection between the application and ERT in Cloud.

 ```
 $>python market_rpice_edpgw_authentication.py --auth_hostname api.edp.thomsreuters.com --hostname amer-1.pricing.streaming.edp.thomsonreuters.com --user user1 --password password1